ar5had/mongoDB-notes/README.md

 To verify that mongod is installed, you can try running `mongod --version`.

 mongod is the primary daemon process for the MongoDB system.
 It handles data requests, manages data access, and performs background management operations.
-This document provides a complete overview of all command line options for mongod.

 In multitasking computer operating systems, a daemon is a computer program that runs as a background process, rather than being under the direct control of an interactive user.
 Traditionally, the process names of a daemon end with the letter d, for clarification that the process is, in fact, a daemon, and for differentiation between a daemon and a normal computer program.
 For example, syslogd is the daemon that implements the system logging facility, and sshd is a daemon that serves incoming SSH connections.